 People with smartphones can use the free Google, Waze and Mapquest Applications to get verbal directions as they drive by plugging in the Store's address: 1300 Market Street, Philadelphia PA 19107.
 Other smartphone Aps such as CooCooFree give instant timetables for the SEPTA public transit system.

 Numerous fancy and some less formal restaurants are on South Broad Street.
-There are limitless breakfast and lunch opportunities at the Reading Terminal Market and perhaps 100 Asian restaurants in Philadelphia's Chinatown in the blocks North and East of the Store.
+Next to the Marriott on Market There are limitless breakfast and lunch opportunities at the Reading Terminal Market and perhaps 100 Asian restaurants in Philadelphia's Chinatown in the blocks North and East of the Store.

 Macy's no longer maintains a restaurant, although it does house a Starbuck's on Chestnut Street at 13th.
-There is a Dunkin Donuts across Market Street.
+There is a Dunkin Donuts across Market Street, and an Aussie coffeehouse on Penn Square.
 Several celebrated Italian restaurants are in South Philadelphia.
 An internet guide is located here.